fabquenneville/MediaCurator/README.md

 MediaCurator is a Python command line tool to manage a media database.
 * List all the video's and their codecs with or without filters
-* Batch recode videos based on filters: extentions, codecs ...
+* Batch recode videos to more modern codecs (x265 / AV1) based on filters: extentions, codecs ...

 ## Installation